FOR FIRST TIMERS THINGS YOU NEED TO KNOW

 — People will react differently when practicing Qi Gong.
 Some may move from left to right, some may have rotational movements.
 This is called “Qi Dong”.
 Others may have no movements.
 You need to be in a stage of consciousness.
 Ignore any images that arise.

 — “Ling Dong” is an extension from “Qi Dong”.
-This can be achieved when your chakras are opened.
+This can be achieved when your chakras are released.
 Practicing “Ling Dong” gives you the ability to heal, both yourself and others.